 3 Little-Known Facts About the Lilac Point Siamese

-1. The Siamese is an ancient breed
+1. The Siamese Is an Ancient Breed

-While the Siamese cat’s true origins are difficult to pinpoint, we know that they most likely originated in Thailand and are one of the oldest recognized breeds of oriental cats.
-Siamese cats only made their way to the United States in the late 19th century, but some ancient Thai documents point indicate that the breed existed as far back as the 14th century.
+While the Siamese cat’s true origins are challenging to pinpoint, we know that they most likely originated in Thailand and are one of the oldest recognized breeds of oriental cats.
+Siamese cats only made their way to the United States in the late 19th century, but some ancient Thai documents indicate that the breed existed as far back as the 14th century.

 The color of the Lilac Point Siamese was not always held in such high regard, and they were initially considered watered-down versions of the Blue Point.
-Breeders and enthusiasts finally caught on, and the Lilac Point was finally officially recognized in 1955.
+Breeders and enthusiasts finally caught on, and the Lilac Point was officially recognized in 1955.

-3. Siamese Cats are Guinness World Record holders
+3. Siamese Cats Are Guinness World Record Holders

 Most Siamese cats typically give birth to four to six kittens, but that all changed in 1970.
 A Siamese/Burmese cross gave birth to 19 kittens and claimed a Guinness World Record that still stands today.
 Unfortunately, four were stillborn, but it remains a remarkable feat nonetheless.